FreeElephants/TSxUnit/ROADMAP.md

     - show info and path about launched suite
 - after execution:
     - number of Passed, Failed and Error tests
-    - total number of tests
-    - total number of assertions
     - total time of execution
     - names of failed assertions with reason: test case name and message
     - names of test with errors with reasons (catched error)